heinwessels/Factorio-FluidicPower/faq.md

 If you're using `transformers` then it will definitely run full speed for a while to fill up the buffers inside the transformer.
 Each power pole also has a tiny buffer that needs to fill up.
 Don't worry, the power isn't disappearing, it's just stored.

 If you're transforming your power into `gigajoules` using two `step-up transformers` in series then your powerplant will take a while to fill up the buffers in the transformers.
 Remember, each unit of `gigajoule` fluid in the transformer buffer is equivalent to 200 vanilla accumulators, and a transformer can easily buffer up to 100.
 Don't step up the power so high unless you have the means to supply it.

+---

+## Solar farm not exporting all it's power.

+Solar farms work best using only source poles and big poles.
+If the electric network on a source pole still doesn't show the full output then the network cannot handle the power flow.
+Use less poles or step-up the voltage using a transformer.